-The Dancers of Damelahamid are an inter-generational First Nations dance company from the Northwest coast of BC.
+The Dancers of Damelahamid are an inter-generational Indigenous dance company from the Northwest Coast of BC.
 They share song, story and dance that reflects the richness of their ancestry.
 They have performed in New Zealand, Australia, China, Germany, Peru, Ecuador, across Canada and throughout BC.
-Their mandate is to revive their heritage for future generations and to foster cross-cultural acceptance and understanding of the richness of First Nations arts and culture.
+Their mandate is to revive their heritage for future generations and to foster cross-cultural acceptance and understanding of the richness of Indigenous arts and culture.

 Grade Suitability: K - 12